 Benefits of using Schema

-The Google developer website highlights that there are 2 kinds of Google features that become available to you if you use structured data or schema for your webpage content.
+The Google developer website highlights that there are 2 kinds of Google features that become available to you if you use schema structured data or schema for your webpage content.
 These include;

 - Enhanced presentation and search results including Rich Snippets, site link search boxes and Breadcrumbs